ELECTRONIC MUSIC PRODUCTION

 Check the UCAS tariff tables to see how many points you have.

-UK Applicants must have GCSE English Language & Maths at C or above, or an equivalent qualfication such as Functional Skills Level 2.
+UK Applicants must have GCSE English Language at C/4 or above, or an equivalent qualification such as Functional Skills Level 2.

 Applicants who do not have English as their first language must have: